AutoHyper/AutoHyper/README.md

     NO_output := (action!=1)  | ((action=1)&(beverage=0));
 ```

+#### HyperLTL in NuSMV Systems

-HyperLTL properties on symbolic NuSMV-like systems are specified by using atomic propositions of two forms.
+HyperLTL properties on symbolic NuSMV systems are specified by using atomic propositions of two forms.
 Either they have the form
 ```
 {<expression>}_<VAR>
 ```
 where `<expression>` is an expression of type bool and `<VAR>` is a trace variable.
-This atomic proposition holds whenever `<expression>` evaluated in the current step of the trace bound to `<VAR>` yields `TRUE`.
+This atomic proposition holds whenever `<expression>` evaluated in the current step of the trace bound to `<VAR>` evaluates to `{TRUE}`.

 Or of the form